microsoft/LightGBM/docs/Parameters.rst

       -  missing values must be encoded as np.nan (Python) or NA (cli), not 0

+      -  it is recommended to rescale data before training so that features have similar mean and standard deviation

       -  not yet supported in R-package

       -  ``regression_l1 `` objective is not supported with linear tree boosting